cameronkelahan/spotty/ReadMe.txt

               photo flux.

     A graph depicting equation 1 is created, then a graph depicting B - A is created.

+    **Update: Also creates a graph showing the difference in flux of each wavelength at phases 0 and 180.

 - variabilityWoutSmoothing
     - This program creates two colormaps which show each wavelength's variability across all phases/images taken.